Another Monday Morning

 The Daiwa Regal LT3000D-C

 The 3000 series, which is the model I own, the Daiwa Regal LT3000DCP, ( D, Deep Spool, C, Compact, P, Gear Class ), has seen a weight reduction of 3 oz.
-My daiwa Regal LT weighs a featherlite 7.6 oz.
+My Daiwa Regal LT weighs a featherlight 7.6 oz.

-This spinning reel is available in the 1000 and 3000 series, and is a real workhorse for anglers of all skill levels.
+This spinning reel is available in the 1000 and 3000 series and is a real workhorse for anglers of all skill levels.
 The high-tech world of Daiwa engineering at an affordable price.
-Have a look at its many feature
+Have a look at its many features.

 the main features